DrHazemAli/image-studio/docs/legacy/deployment.md

 ---

-This guide provides comprehensive deployment instructions for Image Studio.
+This guide provides comprehensive deployment instructions for AI Image Studio.
 For more information, see the [Installation Guide](installation.md) or [Getting Started Guide](getting-started.md).